HarshitRuwali/dotfiles/README.md

 Mod Key is Windows/Super.

+### power-manager/lock-screen

+Initiall I was using 'xautolock' to auto-lock the screen and to put the system to sleep.
+But its was not good enough for me, as its locks the screen when I was using VLC and some other apps which prevents screen to lock.
+So I switched to the previous manger(xfce4-power-manger).

 Picom/Compton:
  - I am on Arch Based system so for me its Picom.
 And for Debian based system is Compton.